FreshBGN/alpha-wow-grafix/README.md

 	    Q: More Mesa deployment?
 	    A: n

--Step 5: Close the cmd and open the Config.wtf file located in <wow root>\WTF for editing.
+Step 5: Close the cmd and open the Config.wtf file located in \<wow root>\\WTF for editing.

--Step 6: Find the line SET gxApi "direct3d" and change it to SET gxApi "opengl"
+Step 6: Find the line `SET gxApi "direct3d"` and change it to `SET gxApi "opengl"`

--Step 7: Save and close the file, and you're done!
+Step 7: Save and close the file, and you're done!
 Launch the WoW client as usual (either through the optional WoW.bat provided by Grender or your own shortcut containing the same startup switches) and enjoy!

+<b>IMPORTANT NOTES:</b>

-IMPORTANT NOTE: Do NOT delete the mesa driver folder from your wow root after you are done!
+-Do NOT delete the mesa driver folder from your wow root after you are done!
 The original folder is required for the fix to work!

-KNOWN BUGS:
+-This fix may also work on certain Intel or Nvidia graphics cards.
+If other fixes fail for your non-AMD GPU, try this one as well!

--Game might occasionally crash at launch with an access violation.
+<b>KNOWN BUG:</b> Game might occasionally crash at launch with an access violation.
 I've found that changing any setting in your Config.wtf and relaunching the client a few times allows the game to start properly, and you shouldn't have issues anymore for a while after that.
 I'm not sure what causes this yet.
+***
 ### For Nvidia graphics cards:
+This method uses the publicly available <b>QindieGL</b> wrapper that translates OpenGL calls to DirectX 9.
+While this might not significantly improve your FPS over native Direct3D mode, you may then be able to further translate the DirectX 9 calls to DirectX 12 using a second wrapper (This "double wrapping" is currently being tested, and is not supported, but you can still try it).

+<b>Instructions:</b>

+Step 1: Download the latest release of QindieGL from [here](https://github.com/crystice-softworks/QindieGL/releases/tag/1.0).

+Step 2: Extract the archive somewhere and open the resulting folder.

+Step 3: Copy `opengl32.dll` to your WoW root folder (e.g. in my case C:\\Users\\\<user>\\Downloads\\WoW 0.5.3).

+Step 4: Find the line `SET gxApi "direct3d"` and change it to `SET gxApi "opengl"`

+Step 5: Save and close the file, and you're done!
+Launch the WoW client as usual (either through the optional WoW.bat provided by Grender or your own shortcut containing the same startup switches) and enjoy!

+Step 6 (optional, for advanced users): Use a DX9 to 12 wrapper to further translate the calls to a newer API.
+This may or may not work!

+<b>NOTE:</b> This method does not work on AMD graphics cards, and has not been tested on Intel ones.

 ## Improving framerates in Direct3D mode
+Native Direct3D mode has been found to be incredibly slow on most graphics cards, usually providing only 20 to 30 FPS depending on the exact GPU used.
+There are a few ways to improve the framerate by forwarding the DirectX calls to a newer version such as DirectX 11 or 12.
+***
-### Using dgVoodoo2
+### Using dgVoodoo2:
+dgVoodoo2 is an emulator/wrapper program that emulates a Voodoo graphics card using DirectX 11-12 to allow the user to run various games using the DirectX 9- and 3dfx Glide graphics APIs.
+It can be used to translate the old Direct3D calls used in WoW 0.5.3 to DirectX 11 or 12 to achieve higher framerates in Direct3D mode.

+<b>Instructions:</b>

+Step 1: Download the latest regular release of dgVoodoo2 from the [Dege's stuffs](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) website.

+Step 2: Extract the archive somewhere and open the resulting folder.

+Step 3: Copy `dgVoodooCpl.exe` and `dgVoodoo.conf` from the dgVoodoo2 root folder to your WoW root folder (e.g. in my case C:\\Users\\\<user>\\Downloads\\WoW 0.5.3).

+Step 4: Copy `D3D9.dll` from \<dgVoodoo2 root>\\MS\\x86 to your WoW root folder.

+Step 5: Run dgVoodooCpl from your WoW root folder.

+Step 5.1: In the <b>General</b> tab, select your <b>Output API</b> (`Direct3D 12 (feature level 12.0)` recommended).

+Step 5.2: In the <b>General</b> tab, under <b>Adapter(s) to use/enable</b> select your main graphics card that you want to play the game with.

+Step 5.3: In the <b>DirectX</b> tab, change <b>VRAM</b> to the desired value (up to your graphics card's physical VRAM).

+Step 5.4 (optional): In the <b>DirectX</b> tab, uncheck "dgVoodoo Watermark" to not show a watermark when playing the game.

+Step 5.5: Click the "Apply" button.

+Step 6: Open the Config.wtf file located in \<wow root>\\WTF for editing and make sure you have `SET gxApi "direct3d"` instead of `SET gxApi "opengl"` (unless you're trying to combine this method with the Nvidia OpenGL one!)

+Step 7: Save and close the file, and you're done!
+Launch the WoW client as usual (either through the optional WoW.bat provided by Grender or your own shortcut containing the same startup switches) and enjoy!